Columbia College at Columbia University (B.A.)

 Top ListsTop 50: 2016 Women New York — Metro Super Lawyers

 Gretchen Beall Schumann, is a partner at Cohen Rabin Stine Schumann LLP.
-She is a frequent participant on Continuing Legal Education and other panels, having lectured for the New York State Bar Association on both the procedural and substantive aspects of the Uniform Interstate Family Support Act, for the E. David Woycik Intensive Trial Advocacy Program at Hofstra Law School, for the Women’s Bar Association of the State of New York with regard to electronic privacy and family law, for the French American Bar Association with regard to Equitable Distribution of business interests and for events hosted by academic institutions and major corporate sponsors.
+She is a frequent participant on Continuing Legal Education and other panels, she has lectured for the New York State Bar Association on both the procedural and substantive aspects of the Uniform Interstate Family Support Act, for the E. David Woycik Intensive Trial Advocacy Program at Hofstra Law School, for the Women’s Bar Association of the State of New York with regard to electronic privacy and family law and for events hosted by academic institutions and major corporate sponsors.
+In 2007, Ms. Schumann co-authored an article for the New York Law Journal, “The Alienated Child,” with partner Harriet Newman Cohen.
+She has served as a commentator for print media with respect to name change and other matters.
+Ms. Schumann was elected to Super Lawyers, Rising Stars, New York Metro Edition, for both 2012 and 2013, and to "Super Lawyers" New York Metro Edition, in 2015.

 Email: firstname.lastname@example.org | Direct Dial: (212) 512-0814